 Australia commemorates AB ‘Banjo’ Paterson and his great contribution to Australian culture by his inclusion on our blue $10 note (with depiction of a talented, rugged-country horseman plying his trade in the background).

 Celebrate the birth and life of Banjo Paterson – including the Aussie bushman and frontier, colonial, outback life he iconised – by:

 - visiting Orange to see the landmarks commemorating Banjo Paterson’s birthplace and life

 - attending the Banjo Paterson Festival in Orange this month

 - planning a visit to the Waltzing Matilda Centre in Winton, Qld

 - watching the iconic 1980s Aussie film “The Man from Snowy River” which starred Tom Burlinson, Sigrid Thornton and Jack Thompson

 - find on-line and recite Banjo’s great poems and other works

 - taking a closer look at our Aussie $10 note and what it commemorates

-- Buy yourself a treat with your ‘Banjo’ $10 note today
+- buying yourself a treat with your ‘Banjo’ $10 note today, and/or